-- 1. The Bureau of Information Services implement a quality assurance program to ensure the effectiveness of the re-authorization process for FFS.
-Such a process should include: - a review for completeness of documentation; - periodic testing to verify the effectiveness of the process; and - issuance of an annual report communicating to the Chief Information Officer the results of the annual re-authorization process including an objective assessment of its overall effectiveness. - 2.
+- 1. The Bureau of Information Services implement a quality assurance program to ensure the timeliness and effectiveness of the re-authorization process for the PAR system.
+Such a process should include: - a review for completeness of documentation; - periodic testing to verify the effectiveness of the process; - issuance of an annual report communicating to the Chief Information Officer the results of the annual re-authorization process including an objective assessment of its overall effectiveness. - 2.
 The Bureau of Fiscal Operations, as the system owner, coordinate a review of pre-defined security profiles to ensure that they properly reflect current job requirements.